What Title Fees Will You Pay At Your Closing?

 How Much Are Title Fees On Average?

 Title fees change from company to company and from location to location.
 They can also change depending on what’s included.
-In general, closing costs, which title fees are a large part of, cost from 2% – 5% of the total loan amount.
+In general, closing costs, which title fees are a large part of, cost from 3% – 6% of the purchase price.

 Are Title Fees Negotiable?